-At its core, “Black Velvet” is a tribute to Elvis Presley, celebrating his legacy, charisma, and cultural impact.
-The song blends nostalgia, longing, and admiration for a musical icon whose influence remains unmatched.
+Alannah Myles’ “Black Velvet” is a sultry rock song that is a tribute to Elvis Presley, celebrating his legacy, charisma, and cultural impact.
+The lyrics blend nostalgia, longing, and admiration for a musical icon whose influence remains unmatched.

 Verse 1: Nostalgia and the Power of Music